On the stability of the Abrikosov lattice in the Lowest Landau Level: Introduction and main results

-For more results on Theta functions, we refer to \cite[$\S$ 4]{Godement} (in this book, the notation $\theta_1(z, \tau)=\Theta_{\tau}(z)$ is used) and we refer also to the book \cite{Mumford}.
-We also mention the expository paper \cite{Nier2} of F. Nier making connections with various point of views.
+For more results on Theta functions, we refer to \cite[$\S$ 4]{Godement} (in this book, the notation $\theta_1(z, \tau)=\Theta_{\tau}(z)$ is used) and we refer as well to the book \cite{Mumford}.
+We also mention the expository paper \cite{Nier2} of F. Nier making connections with various points of view.

 To every Theta function, we associate the function